mrlaresi/Energy-Core-reader/README.md

 # Energy-Core-reader
-Read data from Minecraft mod Draconic Evolution energy core using OpenComputers and lua code
+Read amount of energy stored inside Energy Core multiblock object from Minecraft mod Draconic Evolution.
+The code is run by using another Minecraft mod, OpenComputers.